MarlinFirmware/Marlin/README.md

       Y #             Specify Y Location for this line of commands

-      Z #   Zero  Probes to set the Z Height of the nozzle.
-The entire Mesh can be raised or lowered to conform with the measured difference.
-With no addition number specified Z_PROBE_OFFSET_FROM_EXTRUDER is used.
-The default location to be probed is the center of the bed.
-If a C parameter is also specified, the current location of the nozzle is used.
-The X and Y parameters can be used to specify the desired location to be probed.
+      Z     Zero      Probes to set the Z Height of the nozzle.
+The entire Mesh can be raised or lowered by just doing a G29 Z

+      Z #   Zero      The entire Mesh can be raised or lowered to conform with the specified difference.
+                    Z_PROBE_OFFSET_FROM_EXTRUDER is added to the calculation.

 ## G26 Parameters
 ~~~~